 The numbers

-The most common dangerous pattern is credential access combined with network exfiltration.
+The most common dangerous pattern is credential access combined with outbound network calls.

 access credentials — API keys, tokens, or environment variables.
 When a skill reads your